WebexSamples/webex-ai-agents/AI_CookBook/docs/model-context-protocol.md

 Before MCP, many AI integrations used a prompt-based approach.
 Developers had to explain tools, workflows, schemas, and data formats directly inside the prompt.
 That meant the AI had to read long technical instructions again and again.

 That approach becomes fragile as workflows grow.
 Even a small wording change can create confusion, break behavior, or consume more of the model's context window.

+what is Context window?

+In AI, the context window is the "RAM" of the conversation.
+It is the total amount of information (in the form of "tokens," or chunks of text) that the AI can hold in its active memory at any given moment.

+The Active Workspace: Just as RAM holds the files you are currently editing, the context window holds the current conversation history, the documents you’ve uploaded, and the instructions you’ve given the AI.
+This is what allows the AI to "remember" what you said three messages ago.

+Capacity Limits: Every AI model has a fixed limit for its context window (e.g., 32,000 tokens or 128,000 tokens).
+If your conversation or the documents you provide exceed that limit, the AI begins to "drop" the earliest parts of the conversation from its active memory to make room for new information.
+It essentially "forgets" the beginning of the chat, just as a computer crashes or slows down when RAM is overwhelmed.

+Efficiency: Just as you don't keep every file you own open in RAM at once, an AI performs best when you provide only the relevant information needed for the current task.
+If you provide a massive amount of irrelevant data, you are "filling up the RAM" with clutter, which can sometimes make it harder for the AI to focus on the specific request you are making.

 MCP improves this by moving tool definitions outside the prompt and into a structured protocol layer.
 Tools and resources are defined once, and the AI can discover them when needed.